KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown whenever there is a problem with the user's custom toolset definition file.
 The problem might be semantic or syntactical.
 If the problem is in the syntax, it can typically be caught by XSD validation.

-    throw [Microsoft.Build.BuildEngine.InvalidToolsetDefinitionException]::New("This exception is thrown whenever there is a problem with the user's custom toolset definition file.
+    throw [Microsoft.Build.BuildEngine.InvalidToolsetDefinitionException]::New('This exception is thrown whenever there is a problem with the user's custom toolset definition file.
 The problem might be semantic or syntactical.
-If the problem is in the syntax, it can typically be caught by XSD validation.")
+If the problem is in the syntax, it can typically be caught by XSD validation.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Build.BuildEngine.InvalidToolsetDefinitionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.Build.BuildEngine.InvalidToolsetDefinitionException.aspx)